Department of Family Medicine

 The CSDD is a 19-item instrument specifically designed for the rating of symptoms of depression in demented patients.
 Items were constructed so that they can be rated primarily on the basis of observation.
 To simplify the use of the scale, the severity of each item is rated according to three explicitly defined grades: absent, mild or intermittent, and severe.
 The scale is administered in two steps.
 First the clinician interviews the patient's caregiver on each of the 19 items, and then briefly interviews the patient.
-The caregiver is instructed to base his report on observations of the patient's behabior during the week prior to the interview.
-After interviewing the patient, if there are any large discrepancies between the clinician's observations and the caregiver's report, then the clincian will again interview the caregiver to clarify the reason for disagreement.
-The CSDD is scored on the basis of the clinician's final judgement.
+The caregiver is instructed to base his report on observations of the patient's behavior during the week prior to the interview.
+After interviewing the patient, if there are any large discrepancies between the clinician's observations and the caregiver's report, then the clinician will again interview the caregiver to clarify the reason for disagreement.
+The CSDD is scored on the basis of the clinician's final judgment.
 Total time for the administration is approximately 30 minutes: 20 minutes with the caregiver and 10 minutes with the patient.

 The clinician must be a professional trained in the current concepts of the phenomenology of depression.
 Further training to use the CSDD is minimal.

 Assessment in Elderly Populations: